Vleeshal Middelburg

-Vleeshal Center for Contemporary Art organises exhibitions of contemporary art and an accompanying public program at Vleeshal in Middelburg, the Netherlands.
-Vleeshal resides in Middelburg's former town hall, on the market square.
+The Vleeshal Center for Contemporary Art is an art museum in Middelburg, the Netherlands.
+The center organises exhibitions of contemporary art and an accompanying public program in a building which was formerly Middelburg's town hall, on the market square.
 Characterized by its distinct Gothic architecture, Vleeshal is a unique space.
 The venue has inspired many artists to create extraordinary exhibitions, bringing Vleeshal international renown.
 Under the directorship of the current director Roos Gortzak, artists such as Cally Spooner, Ola Vasiljeva, Simone Forti, Andrea Éva Györi, Matthew Lutz-Kinoy and Paul Maheke have developed new works.

-Until recently, Vleeshal also organised exhibitions in a second exhibition space: Vleeshal Zusterstraat.
+Until 2017, Vleeshal also organised exhibitions in a second exhibition space: Vleeshal Zusterstraat.
 As a result of municipal cutbacks, Vleeshal Zusterstraat closed on October 1, 2017.
-The library of Vleeshal Zusterstraat is now on long-term loan at the library of Zeeland.
+The library of Vleeshal Zusterstraat was transferred to the library of Zeeland on long-term loan.
 This collection of publications is focussed on contemporary art and includes monographs, critical analyses, catalogues, and works on artists who have exhibited at Vleeshal.

 In 2015 Vleeshal kicked off its nomadic programme, as an extension of its existing exhibition programme in Middelburg.
 Since then, Vleeshal has collaborated with, amongst others, Amsterdam Art Weekend, Art Rotterdam, POPPOSITIONS, and Spring Performance Festival, where performances and works by Oceans Academy of Arts (OAOA), Freddie Mercado, Les Trucs, Andreas Arndt, and Simone Forti, have been shown.

 For its current and future programming, Vleeshal focuses on the relations and parallels between current developments in contemporary art and the early exhibitions in Vleeshal from the ‘70s – when experimental forms of music, dance, fine arts and performance were brought together in new and interesting ways.
 The themes of performance and performativity in contemporary art, which attribute a key role to the visitor, have already been a central focus point for the past few years.